rguides

 Interactive Visualizations with plotly

 Interactive visualizations let your audience explore data rather than just view static images.
-The plotly package provides R programmers with a powerful way to build interactive charts that work in HTML documents, Shiny apps, and standalone HTML files.
+The plotly package provides R programmers with a powerful way to build interactive charts that work in HTML documents, Shiny apps, and standalone HTML files without writing any JavaScript code.

 Installing plotly